 Then farewell, Horace, whom I hated soMy own Latin abilities were never very good - good enough to impress people who never learned any Latin, to be sure.
-Good enough to (once I had learned the ancient Roman formula for inscriptions on monuments) impress the lovely and is-actually-an-accomplished-linguist Mrs. Borepatch when we visited Rome, as I rattled off what was carved on the various ruins in the Forum.
-She knew that I was most definitely not a linguist.
-What she didn't know was that I was cheating: the Romans were lovers of formula, and I learned the formula.
+What they don't know was that I cheat: the Romans were lovers of formula, and I learned the formula.

 Not for thy faults, but mine; it is a curse

 To understand, not feel thy lyric flow,

 To comprehend, but never love thy verse.